Money Conversations to Have with Your Co-Parent

 The laws for taxes differ between states, but only one parent can claim each child on their taxes.
 Whether you plan to alternate years, split kids as dependents between households, or have one person claim them each year will be up to you.

 Will you jointly plan for education past eighteen?

 While parenting plans end at eighteen, when children become legal adults, post-secondary education is only just beginning.
 Having one parent shoulder the cost of college or school can be crippling and having no plan of time can mean years of student debt payments for your children into adulthood.

 If your parents required you to fund your own education, you may believe that it was a necessary tool or a rite of passage.
 You can speak to your lawyer about adding contributions to a college fund, such as a 529 savings account or determine in advance which parent will cosign a child’s student loans.
-As Student Loan Hero notes, there are tax credits and considerations that need to be discussed ahead of time.
+There are tax credits and considerations that need to be discussed ahead of time.
 These tax credits for college tuition will be based on who claims the student as a dependent and what each parent makes.